-If you qualify, you have two choices for requesting a QCD from your Fidelity IRA.
+If you qualify, you have the following choices for requesting a QCD from your Fidelity IRA.

-Note: The charity must cash the check by December 31, 2014 in order to meet your 2014 minimum required distribution (MRD) and the 2014 QCD deadlines.
+Note: The charity must cash the check by December 31 in order to meet your minimum required distribution (MRD) and the QCD deadline for that year.

 Fidelity will report the distributions as normal on 1099-R for an non-Inherited account.
 For an Inherited account, the distribution will be reported as a death distribution.

 Please speak with your tax advisor on how to report the distribution as a QCD when you file your taxes.